HandsOnDataViz/book/docs/HandsOnDataViz.md

 this book, be mindful of the concepts—and choose your words carefully—when working with data.

+See also [table design recommendations for showing data correlations and possible causal relationships](table-design.html) in Chapter 9: Table Your Data.

 Now that you have a clearer understanding of how to use key words to describe data relationships more precisely, in the next section you’ll build on this knowledge and adjust data to create more meaningful